Nikhil S. Mande

-- I am a member of the Science Popularization and Public Outreach Committee of TIFR.
+- I have been a member of the Science Popularization and Public Outreach Committee of TIFR.

 - I enjoy playing lots of sports.
 Some of my favourites include volleyball, table tennis, ultimate frisbee, badminton.

-- I've been playing Clicker Heroes for just over two years now.
+- I've been playing Clicker Heroes for just over three years now.

 - I enjoy playing Minesweeper in my free time.
 My best time is 74 seconds on the expert mode.